Field Guide to the R Mixed Model Wilderness

 library(dplyr)

 This data set is for a single wheat variety trial conducted in Aberdeen, Idaho in 2015.
 The trial includes 4 blocks and 42 different treatments (wheat varieties in this case).
 This experiment consists of a series of plots (the experimental unit) laid out in a rectangular grid in a farm field.
-The goal of this analysis is the estimate the yield of each variety and the determine the rankings of each variety for the variable.
+The goal of this analysis is the estimate the yield of each variety and the determine the relative rankings of the varieties.

 str(var_trial)